YOLO models for Object Detection Explained [YOLOv8 Updated]

 YOLOv6 focused on making the system more efficient and reducing its memory footprint.
 It made use of a new CNN architecture called SPP-Net (Spatial Pyramid Pooling Network).
 This architecture is designed to handle objects of different sizes and aspect ratios, making it ideal for object detection tasks.

-A funny sidenote and notable version were the YOLO9000.
+A funny sidenote and notable version was the YOLO9000.
 Officially named YOLO9000: Better, Faster, Stronger, Joseph Redmon and Ali Farhadi got together to improve the YOLOv2 model to detect over 9000 object categories.

 Over the last year, Ultralytics worked hard on researching and building the newest version of YOLO, YOLOv8.
 YOLOv8 was launched on January 10th, 2023.